run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/change/use/relate-information-to-change.md

 4. Click on the area **“Related Services”** and then on "Add Service" in order to search and select a service to be linked to the change;

-5. The next area is about the type oh impact analysis and change risk.
+5. The next area is about the type of impact analysis and change risk.
 It'll be necessary to click on it and complete the fields available.

     !!!
 Abstract "NOTE"